 - cream cheese

-- mascarpone cheese – mascarpone is an Italian cheese, very similar to cream cheese but slightly lighter and more mild in flavor
+- mascarpone cheese – mascarpone is an Italian cheese, very similar to cream cheese but slightly lighter and more mild in flavor, it is available at most grocery stores or you can make your own with this super easy mascarpone cheese recipe.

 - heavy whipping cream